mfuu/sortable-dnd/README.md

   fallbackOnBody: false, // Appends the ghost element into the document's body
   swapOnDrop: true, // When the value is false, the dragged element will return to the starting position of the drag

-  // virtual list options
-  virtual: false, // Support for virtual lists if set to `true`
-  scroller: null, // Virtual list scrolling element
-  dataKeys: [], // The unique key values of all items in the list
-  keeps: 30, // The number of lines rendered by the virtual scroll
-  size: null, // The estimated height of each piece of data
-  headerSize: 0, // Top height value to be ignored
-  direction: 'vertical', // `vertical/horizontal`, scroll direction

   // callback functions
   onDrag: ({ from, event }) => {
     // Triggered when drag is started